DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 We kept a record of common terms we use in emails, to use them as the basis of a style guide.
 The terms we recorded are:

-- “added to [organisation]” (not “invited to [organisation]”)
+- “added to [organisation]” - not “invited to [organisation]”
-- “application for” (not “application to”)
+- “application for” - not “application to”
-- “automatically rejected” (not “rejected by default” or “RBD”, avoid “automatic rejection” if possible)
+- “automatically rejected” - not “rejected by default” or “RBD”, avoid “automatic rejection” if possible
-- “automatically declined” (not “declined by default” or “application withdrawn automatically”)
+- “automatically declined” - not “declined by default” or “application withdrawn automatically”
-- “courses that you work on with” (not “courses run by” or “courses ratified by”)
+- “courses that you work on with” - not “courses run by” or “courses ratified by”
-- “make a decision about” (or if there’s room to spell it out, “make offers and reject applications”, not “respond to the candidate”)
+- “make a decision about” - or if there’s room to spell it out, “make offers and reject applications”, not “respond to the candidate”
-- “offer conditions” (not “conditions” or “your conditions” or “their conditions”)
+- “offer conditions” - not “conditions” or “your conditions” or “their conditions”
-- “removed from [organisation]” (not “deleted from [organisation]”)
+- “removed from [organisation]” - not “deleted from [organisation]”
-- “respond” (when candidates reply to offers, not when providers set up an interview or make a decision)
+- “respond” - when candidates reply to offers, not when providers set up an interview or make a decision
-- “submitted an application” (not “application received” or “new application”)
+- “submitted an application” - not “application received” or “new application”
-- “update the status of the offer conditions” (not “mark offer conditions as met or not met” or “track conditions”)
+- “update the status of the offer conditions” - not “mark offer conditions as met or not met” or “track conditions”

 ## Other changes we made